 What Are Their Lives Like?

-The Bhathiara often live in their own sections of the cities and villages in Punjab and Kyber-Pakhtunkhwa.
-They are strictly endogamous, that is, they marry within their caste and clan.
+The Bhiathiara are strictly endogamous, that is, they marry within their caste and clan.
 Families arrange marriages with the consent of the young people.
 Sons inherit their father's property.
 Newly married couples frequently live with or near the groom's parents.
 Muslim priests officiate at important life events like births, weddings and funerals.
 The Bhathiara bury their dead.
 The sons have the responsibility of caring for elderly parents.
 Bhiathiara tend to have large families as children are seen as Allah's blessing

 What Are Their Needs?

-* Pray for Bhathiara families to be drawn to Jesus and to the Bible to find out more about this man, Jesus.
+Pray for Bhathiara families to be drawn to Jesus and to the Bible.

 Pray for Bhathiara families and communities to discover and embrace the free gift of life found by trusting Christ and his finished work.

-Pray that the Bhathiara would be open to the gospel and that the Lord would raise up Bible-believing churches among them.
+Pray that the Bhathiara would be open to the gospel and that the Lord would raise up Bible-believing churches among them in this decade

 Scripture Prayers for the Bhathiara (Muslim traditions) in Pakistan.